eBuccaneer/node-rabbit-connector/README.md

 public async setRPCListener(
   name: string, // the name of the rpc, for identification
-  consumerCallback: (msg: Message | null) => any, // the callback that is called on message reception highPriority?: boolean // if true, the message is delivered with high priority ): Promise<string>; // returns a consumerTag, required to cancel consumer later on
+  consumerCallback: (msg: Message | null) => any, // the callback that is called on message reception /*
+    if true, the message is delivered with high priority, this has to be the same for sender and consumer
+  */
+  highPriority?: boolean
+): Promise<string>; // returns a consumerTag, required to cancel consumer later on
 ```

 ```
 // example usage
-connector.setRPCListener("standard_rpc", async (msg) => {
+connector.setRPCListener("standard_rpc", async (msg: Message | null) => {
   // deserialize message
   let message: RabbitConnectorMessage = connector.deserialize(msg);